-1125 Acknowledgments.
-We thank Charles Brock for the loan of the LAS instrument and acknowledge him, Agnieszka Kupc and Christina Williamson for providing the size distribution measurements for ATom.
+Acknowledgements.
+We thank Charles Brock for the loan of the LAS instrument and acknowledge him, Agnieszka Kupc, and Christina Williamson for providing the size distribution measurements for ATom.
 We thank Sarah Woods and Michael Reeves for collecting CDP data and Michael Reeves for collecting UHSAS data.
-TI3GER was supported by the National Center for Atmospheric Research, which is a major facility sponsored by the NSF under Cooperative Agreement no. 1852977.
+TI3GER was supported by the National Center for Atmospheric Research, which is a major facility sponsored by the NSF under cooperative agreement no. 1852977.
 The data were collected using NSF's Lower Atmosphere Observing Facilities, which are managed and operated by NCAR's Earth Observing Laboratory.
 The GV aircraft was operated by the National Center for Atmospheric Research (NCAR) Earth Observing Laboratory's (EOL) Research Aviation Facility (RAF).
 Wind tunnel testing was conducted at the US Air Force Academy Aeronautics Research Center under Commercial Test Agreement 21-161-AFA-01.
 We thank Melissa Morris and Masayuki Takeuchi for manuscript review and useful discussions.
-We thank the machine shop at the University of Colorado Boulder Chemistry Department for manufacturing the custom designed PCIs.
+We thank the machine shop at the University of Colorado Boulder Chemistry Department for manufacturing the custom-designed PCIs.

 Financial support.
-This research has been partially supported by NSF grant AGS-2027252, and NASA grants 80NSSC18K0630, 80NSSC19K0124, 80NSSC21K1342, 80NSSC21K1451, and 80NSSC23K0828.
-DK has also been partially supported by the CIRES Graduate Student Research Award and the AGU Jerome M. Paros Scholarship in Geophysical Instrumentation.
+This research has been supported by the Division of Atmospheric and Geospace Sciences (grant no. AGS-2027252), the National Aeronautics and Space Administration (grant nos.
+80NSSC18K0630, 80NSSC19K0124, 80NSSC21K1342, 80NSSC21K1451, and 80NSSC23K0828), the CIRES Graduate Student Research Award, and the AGU Jerome M. Paros Scholarship in Geophysical Instrumentation.